idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalCompositeSiCProperties.md

 The density is assumed constant because the thermal expansion coefficient of silicon carbide is very small.
-A default value if provided as an average over four different crystal structures at room temperature [!cite](snead) as
+A default value is provided as an average over four different crystal structures at room temperature [!cite](snead) as

 \begin{equation}